Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Asymptotic Analysis

-We assume that an infectious individual with characteristic $a \in \mathcal A$ spreads the disease in the community with transmission rate $\beta_a$.
-Thus, the total number of infectious contacts it makes with all the individuals (both susceptible and affected) in one time step is Poisson distributed with rate ${\beta_{a}}$.
-The individuals contacted are selected randomly and an individual with characteristic $\tilde{a}\in \mathcal A$ is selected with probability proportional to ${\psi_{a,\tilde{a}}}$ (independent of $N$). $\psi_{a,\tilde{a}}$ helps model biases such as an individuals living in a dense region are more likely to infect other individuals living in the same dense region.
-As a normalisation, set $\sum_{\tilde{a}}\pi_{\tilde{a}} \psi_{a,\tilde{a}}=1$.
+\begin{enumerate} \item \textbf{\emph{Disease Transmission:}} Infectious individuals at time $t$ make Poisson distributed infectious contacts with the rest of the population (at homes, schools, workplaces within each individual's group and in the community) moving the contacted susceptible population to exposed state.
+Specifically, \begin{enumerate} \item \emph{Community transmission:} An infectious individual with index $j$ spreads the disease in the community with transmission rate $\beta_{j}^c$.
+That is, the total number of infectious contacts it makes with all the individuals (both susceptible and affected) in one time step is Poisson distributed with rate $\beta_{j}^c$.

-\item Once the number of infectious contacts for a particular characteristic $\tilde{a} \in \mathcal A$ have been generated, each contact is made with an individual selected uniformly at random from all the individuals with characteristic $\tilde{a}$.

-\item If an already affected individual has one or more contact from an infectious individual, its type remains unchanged.
-On the other hand, if a susceptible individual has at least one contact from any infectious individual, it gets exposed at time $t+1$.
-Each susceptible individual with characteristic $\tilde{a} \in \mathcal A$ who gets exposed at time $t$, increments ${{\bf X}_{t+1}^N}(\tilde{a},exposed)$ by 1.
-A susceptible individual that has no contact with an infectious individual remains susceptible in the next time period.

-\item Once an individual gets exposed, its disease progression is independent of all the other individuals and depends only on its characteristics, that is, the disease progression profile of the characteristic class the individual belongs to.
-The waiting time in each state (except susceptible, dead and recovered) is assumed to be geometrically distributed.
-Transition to symptomatic, hospitalised, critical, dead or recovered state happens with respective characteristic (disease progression profile) dependent transition probabilities.
-Thus, an individual of type ${\bf s} \in \mathcal S \setminus \mathcal U$, some disease state other than susceptible, at time $t$ transitions to some other state ${\bf q}$ at time $t+1$ with the transition probability $P({\bf s},{\bf q})$ in one time step.
-The probability $P({\bf s},{\bf q})$ is independent of time $t$ and $N$.
-If the transition happens, $X_{t+1}^N({\bf s})$ is decreased by 1 and $X_{t+1}^N({\bf q})$ is increased by 1.
-Observe that $P({\bf s},{\bf q}) = 0$ if characteristic of types ${\bf s}$ and ${\bf q}$ is different.
+Further, the fraction of contacts hitting individuals with index $\tilde{j}$ is $\psi_{j,\tilde{j}}$ (with $\sum_{\tilde{j}=1}^g\psi_{j,\tilde{j}}=1$), and each such contact is made with an individual $\tilde{j}$ uniformly chosen group among the $N$ groups. ${\psi_{j,\tilde{j}}}$ helps model biases such as different mobility of individuals across within a community, for e.g., individuals in dense regions living are more likely to infect other.